apptainer/apptainer-admindocs/installation.rst

 that can be accessed both from the host and in the guest (see ``--mount``).
 If you want to mount it as read-write, use the flag: ``--mount-writable``.

+To run {Project} from the host, you can use the ``apptainer.lima`` wrapper.
+For easier access, you can alias or symlink it to the ``apptainer`` command.

+See the `"run-singularity" script <https://github.com/apptainer/apptainer/blob/main/scripts/run-singularity>`_ for running SIF files.

 GPU Support
 ^^^^^^^^^^^